Jimpan0612/jimpan0612/README.md

 ## ![Interests](https://via.placeholder.com/15/3498db/000000?text=+) Interests

-When I'm not coding, you can find me enjoying activities such as hiking, reading about international relations, and exploring new data visualization techniques.
+When I'm not coding, you can find me enjoying activities such as hiking, swimming, reading about international relations, and exploring new data visualization techniques.
+I am also actively learning and using ComfyUI for creating AI animations and various other applications.
+My workflow with ComfyUI involves complex tasks like video upscaling and detailed data processing, leveraging my expertise in data analysis to produce high-quality outputs.

 ---